DSLituiev/BestPracticesInProgramming/General.md

 ## Values:
 - Simplicity
 - Readability
   - Better to have a readable code than heavily commented code, as comments can get outdated.
 - Consistency
-- etc
+  - Better to know what to expect than think twice
+  - Use of standards and convenitons

 ## GUI design